 The Human Factors Prize was established in 2010 by Editor-in-Chief William S. Marras.
 The prize recognizes excellence in HF/E research through an annual competition in which authors are invited to submit papers on a specific topic for that year.
-The topic is selected by the editor in chief in consultation with a Board of Referees chaired by the immediate past Human Factors editor.
+The topic is selected by the editor-in-chief in consultation with a Board of Referees chaired by the immediate past Human Factors editor.

-The prize carries a cash award and consideration of publication of the winning paper in the Society's flagship journal, Human Factors.
+The prize carries a cash award and consideration for publication of the winning paper in the Society's flagship journal, Human Factors.
 The award is formally conferred at a special session at the HFES International Annual Meeting, where the recipient presents their work.
 View a list of all past winners.

 About the Prize Topic